Organizing a Web Technology Department

 Web Technology Department Organization Venn Diagram Illustrating Purposeful Overlap Among Sub-Departments

-Many CTOs organize their technology departments as 2 sub-departments: Software Engineering and Technology Operations.
-Software engineering is the function that is responsible for developing and/or implementing Web application software.
+Some CTOs in smaller companies organize their technology departments as 2 sub-departments: Software Engineering and Technology Operations.
+Software engineering is the function that is responsible for developing and implementing Web & Mobile application software.
 Technology Operations is responsible for running, maintaining and supporting the Web applications.

-If you operate 1 or 2 Web sites, having these 2 sub-departments is a good approach.
+If you operate 1 or 2 digital brands (Web sites), having these 2 sub-departments is a good approach.
 For 3 or more Web sites, organizing Software Engineering into Site Engineering and Platform Engineering has some benefits.

 - Small and large projects for adding or changing functionality on the Web sites